 Did you know nearly 2 out of every 3 consumers say they trust influencer messages about a brand more than the brand’s own advertising?

 The word “advertising” has gotten a bad wrap, so savvy marketers are making the switch to leveraging creators and influencers.
 Gen X and millennials are particularly swayed by social media influences.
 So if your brand is going after a younger demographic, you need to use creator marketing to stay relevant.

 Think about it this way....
 When your product is being touted by real life humans, as is the case with influencer marketing, it’s akin to your best friend telling you about a product they love.
 Wouldn’t you rather be “sold” to by someone you know than from a faceless company you’re sure is looking after their own best interests?
 This is how many consumers view creator marketing versus traditional advertising.

 A great example of a brand using creators as part of their marketing mix to boost sales is Signet Jeweler’s (Zales, Kay, and Jared all fall under the Signet umbrella).
 Signet’s steady growth across all its brands is due to smart strategic business decisions, including spending $333 million on advertising each year with a generous portion allocated to influencers.

-Brands who use TVPage to optimize their influencer marketing efforts see up to 3x higher conversions.
-To find out more about how TVPage can help improve your creator marketing initiatives, schedule a demo with us here.
+Brands who use Creatable to optimize their influencer marketing efforts see up to 3x higher conversions.
+To find out more about how Creatable can help improve your creator marketing initiatives, schedule a demo with us here.